serval-uni-lu/tabularbench/README.md

     ```

 Note: The `./tasks/run_benchmark.sh` script mounts the current directory to the `/workspace` directory in the Docker container.
-This allows you to edit the code on your host machine and run the code in the Docker container.
+This allows you to edit the code on your host machine and run the code in the Docker container without rebuilding.

 ### With Pyenv and Poetry